semaphoreci/docs/docs/examples/testflight-ios-app-distribution.md

 ```

 Semaphore maintains [an example open source iOS project][demo-project] with
-working Fastlane and Semaphore configuration for your convenience.
+a working Fastlane and Semaphore configuration that you can use to get started.

 [semaphore]: https://semaphoreci.com
 [testflight]: https://developer.apple.com/testflight/